JohnstonJ/video-tools/README.md

 # video-tools
-Contains tools for scanning video files for information in conjunction with Avisynth and VirtualDub workflows.
+Contains tools and workflows for restoring video files using Avisynth, VirtualDub, and other tools.

 ## Initial setup